MicrosoftDocs/OfficeDocs-SharePoint/migration/SP-Team-Sites-migration-guide.md

 - [Planning your SharePoint hub sites](https://docs.microsoft.com/en-us/sharepoint/planning-hub-sites)

 ### Transforming your Workflow
 In Office 365, **Microsoft Flow** is the product that allows you to easily create and manage workflow.
-As you transition your content to SharePoint online, we highly recommend looking at the workflows you want to keep and recreate into Flows for better integration into the platform.
+If you are currently using SharePoint workflows, we recommend that you consider "future-proofing" your environment by identifying the workflows you want to keep and recreate them using **Microsoft Flow** to allow for better platform integration.

+>[!Note]
-For cases where Flow doesn’t accomplish your need, classic workflow will still be supported and available until 2026.
+>Classic workflow will still be supported and available until 2026.
 We recommend taking this in considerations as you plan for your workflow lifetime.

 To learn more: